DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-HannahGlean/README.md

         f(2+1) = 2(21) + 3 = 45
         f(3+1) = 2(45) + 3 = 93
         f(4+1) = 2(93) + 3 = 189

-   <li> Give a recursive definition of a_n, where a is a nonzero real number and n is a nonnegative integer.
+       Give a recursive definition of a_n, where a is a nonzero real number and n is a nonnegative integer.
         BASIS:
            0 or 1 f(0) = a^0 = 1
         INDUCTIVE/RECURSIVE: